 Everyone in the community is welcome to attend the monthly ANCS Board meetings.
-At each and every meeting, the Board members will be seated around a primary conference table.
+At each and every in-person meeting, the Board members will be seated around a primary conference table.
 Any guests and other members of the community will be invited to sit in designated areas around the room.
+The Board may conduct meetings via teleconference or videoconferencing technology in accordance with the Georgia Open Meetings Law.